RozhakXD/FakeMail/README.md

 - **Domain Input**: Ensure the domain format is correct (e.g., @gmail.com).

 ## ⚠️ Warning
-Please use this tool responsibly.
-Generating fake emails for malicious purposes or spamming is not encouraged and may violate terms of service of various platforms.
-Ensure you have the right to use any domain names and email addresses generated.
-Misuse of this tool could result in legal consequences.
+This tool should be used only for ethical and legal purposes.
+Generating fake emails for spamming, fraudulent activities, or any actions that breach terms of service is not permitted.
+Make sure you have the necessary permissions to use any domain names or email addresses.
+Misuse of this tool can result in severe legal consequences and is contrary to responsible use guidelines.

 ## 📜 License
 This project is licensed under the GNU General Public License.
 See the [LICENSE](https://github.com/RozhakXD/FakeMail?tab=GPL-3.0-1-ov-file) file for details.